isbogdanov/riscv-core-dv-uvm/README.md

 This repository contains the implementation of a 32-bit RISC-V processor and a comprehensive UVM-inspired verification environment designed to ensure its correctness.

 ## Disclaimer
-This project was created for educational purposes to explore the Universal Verification Methodology (UVM).
-The current branch implements a script-based, automated verification flow.
+ The current branch implements a script-based UVM-inspired, automated verification flow.
 While this flow is designed to support all tests in `testlist.yaml`, its primary purpose is to serve as a learning exercise in UVM rather than a comprehensive verification of the RISC-V core.

+## Disclaimer
+This branch implements a **script-driven, UVM-inspired verification flow**.
+It is wired to run every test in `testlist.yaml`, but is intended as a **proof-of-concept workflow** rather than a full verification closure of the RISC-V core.

 To demonstrate the workflow, the environment currently focuses on the `riscv_arithmetic_basic_test`.
 Full validation using the complete test suite is planned for future work.

 For a more conventional, class-based UVM implementation attempt, please see the [UVM-classic-approach branch](https://github.com/isbogdanov/riscv-core-dv-uvm/tree/UVM-classic-approach).

+> **Branch scope**
+> *main* = fast CI-friendly regression (riscv-dv, Spike compare, coverage 88 %).
+> *UVM-classic-approach* = class-based reusable UVM env + in-sim scoreboard + formal hooks.

 ## Core Architecture